fracek/better-github-widget/README.md

 1. Get the content of this repo with `git clone` or as a zip
 2. Upload the folder to `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings and configure with your username and how many projects you want to show
+4. Under Appearance > Widgets you will see the "Better Github Widget".
+Drag it to your sidebar and place it where you want it to appear.
+5. Add your Github username and configure the default settings (the number of projects to display and whether to show forked repositories)

 SCREENSHOTS
 -----------